vivianvnl/todo-list/README.md

 - checklist (cross off)
 - new task lets you choose which project to add to
 - expand/modify tasks
 - store task info in database
   - view database
 - check browser refresh

-//check if priority changes ?? when tasks r deleted and project switches, could b proj display or storage issue